ariddell/tatom/source/feature_selection.rst

 As we will see, there are a variety of definitions that we might use.
-It seems reasonable to expect that all definitions of distinctive would identify as distinctive words found exclusively in texts associated with a single author (or a single group).
+It seems reasonable to expect that all definitions of distinctive would identify as distinctive words found exclusively in texts associated with a single author (or group).
 For example, if Brontë uses the word "access" and Austen never does, we should count "access" as distinctive.
 A more challenging question is how to treat words that occur in both groups of texts but do so with different rates.